 I know you’re dying to see my son’s box, so without further delay…

-I encourage you to focus less on the performance aspect of Valentine’s Day.
-Of course if you’re a talented baker or crafty-type and you enjoy those things, rock on!
-(And will you make some things for me next year, please?
+Let’s focus less on the performance aspect of Valentine’s Day.
+Of course if you’re a talented baker or crafty-type and you enjoy those activities, rock on!
+(Will you make some things for me next year, please?
 I’ll pay you.)
-But for those like me who are self-critical on a holiday like today, keep in mind it doesn’t matter if yours is the best gift, most delectable treat or embellished card.
+Go ahead and pay the 300% markup on flowers this week, it helps the economy.
+But for those like me who are self-critical on this holiday, keep in mind it doesn’t matter if yours is the best gift, most delectable treat or embellished card.
 Take the pressure off yourself and do one thing.
-Love others.
-Every day of the year.